 Even after being arrested and convicted multiple times for his crimes, he keeps on going after horses.
 Here's a timeline that shows just how persistent he is:

 Rachwal was convicted of mistreatment of animals in 1983 and 1984 in Waupaca County, and in Outagamie County in 1988.

 In December 1993, Rachwal plead no contest to charges of mistreatment of animals causing death, sexual gratification with an animal, and intentional mistreatment of animals in Monroe County.
 Rachwal appealed his sentence, and was partially successful.
 He was released on bail in 1995.
 It didn't take him long to go back to raping horses.

 In June of 1996, Rachwal was charged with two counts of burglary, mistreatment of animals, criminal damage to property, and felony bail jumping.
-He was found not guilty by reason of mental defect, and sent to Mendota Mental Institution.
+In May of 1997, he was found not guilty by reason of mental defect, and sent to Mendota Mental Institution.

 In 2008, Sterling Rachwal was released from Mendota and almost immediately went after another horse in Fon du Lac.
 He was thrown back into custody, and they managed to hold him until 2012, when they finally convicted him and gave him 90 days.